bulk-reviewer/bulk-reviewer/docs/reviewdashboard.rst

   :width: 600
   :alt: Image of Bulk Reviewer file selector

 Selecting a file from the file selector filters the feature table below to include only the features found within that particular file.
 For directory sources, an "Open" button will also appear which will attempt to open the file using your computer's default application for that filetype to enable closer review.
-File selection can be cleared using the "X Clear selected" button in the file selector or the "x Return to all files" button in the Feature Table.
+File selection can be cleared using the "Clear selected" button in the file selector or the "Return to all files" button in the feature table.

 .. image:: images/FileSelected.png
   :width: 600